Ivesvdf/Bacsy/docs/source/configurationfiles.rst

 The primary way of configuring Bacsy is by writing a set of human readable files in a format called *Cascading Configuration File*, or *CCF*.
 A Cascading Configuration File is a normal `INI file
 <http://en.wikipedia.org/wiki/INI_file>`_, with some added semantical meaning.

 A Cascading Configuration File will contain a number of sections, each of which start with

 ::

    [ sectionName ]

-where sectionName is some arbitrary string and end when another section starts or the file ends.
-Each of these sections will contain a number of assignments, which take the shape
+where sectionName is some arbitrary string.
+A section ends when another section starts or the file ends.
+Each of these sections will contain a number of assignments that look like this:

 ::